Asymptotically conical Calabi-Yau metrics on quasi-projective varieties: Optimal existence if is K ahler-Einstein

-\begin{proof}[Proof of Proposition \ref{heythere}] Due to the fact that the normal bundle $N_{D}$ of $D$ in $X$ is positive, we know that $X\backslash D$ is $1$-convex, so we may take the Remmert reduction $V$ of $X\backslash D$.
-By construction, $V$ is biholomorphic to $X\backslash D$ in a neighbourhood of infinity, and may therefore be compactified by adding the divisor $D$ at infinity.
-This results in a normal compact complex space $\bar{V}$ that, in some neighbourhood of $D$, is smooth and biholomorphic to $X$.
+The argument used to prove Proposition \ref{t:vanishing} naturally fits into a wider circle of ideas relating to divisors with positive normal bundles.
+In this direction, we can also prove the following result, which is not needed for the rest of this paper but {plays an important role in our subsequent paper \cite{Conlon4}}.

-Now $D$, as a divisor in $\bar{V}$, defines a line bundle $[D]$ on $\bar{V}$.
-The fact that $D$ has positive normal bundle implies that the restriction $[D]|_{D}$ is positive.
-Also note that $V$, as a Stein space, does not contain any analytic subsets.
-From these observations, we deduce from \cite[Satz 4, p.~347]{Grau:62} that $[D]$ defines a positive line bundle (in the sense of Grauert \cite[p.~342, Definition 2]{Grau:62}) on $\bar{V}$.
-In particular, from \cite[Satz 2, p.~343]{Grau:62}, we read that $\bar{V}$ admits an embedding into $\P^{N}$ for some $N$.
+\begin{prop} Let $(X,D)$ be a complex orbifold pair as in Proposition \ref{t:vanishing} without the assumption that $X$ is K\"ahler or that $-K_X = q[D]$.
+Then $D$ is almost ample in the sense of Tian-Yau; compare \cite[Definition 1.1(ii)]{Tian}.
+Moreover, if $X$ is smooth and K\"ahler, then it is projective algebraic. \end{prop}

-Associated to this embedding is an induced map $p:X\longrightarrow\P^{N}$ which is a biholomorphism onto its image in a neighbourhood of $D$.
-Pulling back the hyperplane line bundle on $\P^{N}$, we obtain a semi-positive line bundle (in the sense of Kodaira) on $X$ which is positive in a neighbourhood of $D$. \cite{Riemen} now tells us that $X$ is projective, as claimed.
-(It is the application of \cite{Riemen} that requires $X$ to be K\"ahler). \end{proof}
+\begin{proof} As in the proof of Lemma \ref{heythere}, we begin by equipping $[D]$ with a Hermitian metric of strictly positive curvature in some tubular neighbourhood of $D$.
+We can easily use this metric to show that the complex manifold $X \setminus D$ is $1$-convex so that we may take its Remmert reduction $V$ (e.g.~see \cite[Appendix A]{Conlon}).
+By construction, $V$ is biholomorphic to $X\setminus D$ in a neighbourhood of infinity.
+Thus, we may compactify $V$ as a normal compact complex space $\oV$ by adding the orbifold divisor $D$.